← Back

 Multi-model weather forecasting

-(Mountain) weather is unreliable from a single source.
-Barranco fetches forecasts from 6 different weather models via Open-Meteo.
-All 6 models are fetched in parallel and cached for an hour, with a per-location cooldown to avoid hammering the API.
+Weather is unreliable from a single source, especially in the mountains.
+Barranco fetches forecasts from 6 different weather models viaOpen-Meteo.
+All 6 models are fetched in parallel and cached for a certain duration.
 The UI displays all models so canyoneers can compare predictions and make informed decisions.
-Canyoneers are typically pretty hands-on, so showing all models side-by-side works better than trying to blend them into a single forecast.

 Weather forecast widget showing temperature ranges, precipitation, and rain probability for each day of the meetup